nandosola/go-lambda-poc/README.md

 #### zero-downtime deploys
 _For most cases_.
 AWS lambdas have zero-downtime deploys.
 Of course, this depends on usage characteristics of the system.
 Having said this, handling these kind of scenarios outgrows AWS free-tier capabilities (eg. [provisioned concurrency](https://aws.amazon.com/ru/blogs/compute/new-for-aws-lambda-predictable-start-up-times-with-provisioned-concurrency/)).
 To prevent additional costs, rolling deployments can be also achieved via AWS CodeDeploy with additional benefits (ie blue/green, canary, …).
 TBH I didn't have enough time to explore this alternative.
 Additionally, IMO, before tackling this deployment/pipeline complexity, we could arguably consider increase Dynamodb read/rite provisioned capacity.
 Or even switch from x86 lambda workers to ARM ones.

-**tl/dr;** I'll consider the _pico-downtime deploys_ as just good enough.
+**tl/dr;** I'll consider the _potential-pico-downtime deploys_ as just good enough.
 I've coded a small utility to be run while lambda functions are being redeployed.
 The concurrency can be tuned.
 Atm it's set to 5 rps for 60 secs.
 Again, pretty reasonable within our free-tier constraints.

 ```
 $ cd scripts